stazay/excel_extractor/README.md

 ````
 ____

+write_df_to_excel_workbook() - THIS FUNCTION IS USED TO TRANSFER YOUR DATABASE BACK INTO MICROSOFT EXCEL
 ````
 write_df_to_excel_workbook(df, workbook, print_statements)
-THIS FUNCTION IS USED TO TRANSFER YOUR DATABASE BACK INTO MICROSOFT EXCEL df                -- the dataframe being extracted from workbook          -- the workbook being written print_statements  -- will return print-statements outlining progress of data extraction if True (True by default)
+df                -- the dataframe being extracted from workbook          -- the workbook being written print_statements  -- will return print-statements outlining progress of data extraction if True (True by default)